Ashini-svg/abc-hub-modern-data-platform/README.md

 ## Project Overview

 ABC Hub is a combined digital streaming and physical media rental business.
-The operational database supports day-to-day transactions, but analytical reporting requires data from several business processes to be cleaned, integrated and aggregated.
+Its operational database supports day-to-day transactions, but analytical reporting requires data from several business processes to be cleaned, integrated, enriched, and aggregated.

 This project builds an analytical data platform using PostgreSQL and Apache NiFi.